11 Jan 1907 A

 2003-2004 A 04-05 3rd

-This was certainly the case in the early 60s, although the 1961-62 kit featured red and blue bands across the chest: at the time Chelsea wore red and blue rings on the turnover of their home stockings.
 The first yellow and blue kit appeared in 1963-64 and has been a popular choice ever since, alternating with all-white throughout the rest of the decade.

-When Le Coq Sportif took over from Umbro as Chelsea's kit partner, they introduced an elegant all-blue home kit with white pinstripes and red/white trim along with an identical change kit in yellow and blue and an all-white third choice strip.
+When Le Coq Sportif took over from Umbro as Chelsea's kit partner, they introduced an elegant all-blue home kit with white pinstripes and red/white trim along with a change kit in yellow and blue and an all-white third choice strip.
 Between 1983 and 1985 Chelsea wore some adventurous kits with thin horizontal stripes.